 Firefighters have a very particular job that can cause damage to their skin.
 Not only are they frequently exposed to open flames and high heat, but they are also likely to develop skin damages from chemical burns.
 This is because when a fire occurs in a place where man-made materials burn, chemicals are also up in flames.
 Firefighters suffer many kinds of skin damage due to their line of work.
 Skin cancer is also a big threat among firefighters.
 To prevent damage to their skin, firefighters must take extra precautions to wear more layers.
 They should shower and clean themselves after every job they take in order to wash away any chemicals or ash that might touch their skin.
 Firefighters should also take steps to treat their skin using detox treatments.
 There are facials and cleansers that help with skin detox.
 Drinking lots of fluids, especially juice and water, is very important to the detox process.

 While there are many jobs that require one to be out in the sun such as postal work, construction, landscaping, and farming, there are others that can require one to be in high heat such as welding and firefighting.
 Sun exposure can lead to irritation and skin cancer, while exposure to heat can lead to burns.
 It is important to take preventative measures to protect your skin while on duty.
 It is also essential to take steps at home to remedy any damages to prevent any long-term effects of these exposures.

 Getting the right vitamins is another important part of protecting your skin.
-Try our Hydrolysed Marine Collagen Powder for your skincare maintenance!
+Try our Collagen with hyaluronic acid for your skincare maintenance!